Eliza Stephens: Death and descendants

-Stephens died on 25 December 1815 in Kyiv.
-(Note: Numerous sources cite or infer that Stephens died in Kyiv at the beginning of 1816.
+Stephens died on 25 December 1815 in Kiev.
+(Note: Numerous sources cite or infer that Stephens died in Kiev at the beginning of 1816.
 Amburger notes that the 1815 date is given on page 13 of Istoričeskie svendnija o sem'e Bunge v.
-Rossii (Historical News about the Bunge Family from Russia), which was published in Kyiv in 1901.
+Rossii (Historical News about the Bunge Family from Russia), which was published in Kiev in 1901.
 Written by Nikolai Bunge, the book confirms the death date given but indicates Stephens was born on 24 January 1780, which conflicts with other sources.)
-Her niece Melanie died in Kyiv two months later, on 20 February 1816.
+Her niece Melanie died in Kiev two months later, on 20 February 1816.
 After Stephens's death, Speransky and Speranskaya continued to care for Francis.
 He spent Sundays with Speransky and often traveled back and forth between his niece's home and her father's house, where he lived and was cared for.
 Speransky provided for his support and expenses, ensuring that he was not neglected.
 Francis died in November 1848.